HeiLaut/ble-physics-sensors/README.md

 Resistor characteristic https://youtu.be/PSxBtcULFwU

-Charge and Discharge of a capacitor https://youtube.com/shorts/HkM0g7PQ94s?feature=share
+Charge and discharge of a capacitor https://youtube.com/shorts/HkM0g7PQ94s?feature=share

 ### Barometer <a name="barometer"></a>